opensearch-project/documentation-website/_api-reference/snapshots/verify-snapshot-repository.md

 If verification is successful, the verify snapshot repository API returns a list of nodes connected to the snapshot repository.
 If verification failed, the API returns an error.

-If you use the security plugin, you must have the `manage cluster` privilege.
+If you use the Security plugin, you must have the `manage cluster` privilege.
 {: .note}

 ### Path parameters